dspringuel-va/blog-posts/solid-principles/README.md

 This definition isn't quite right.
 If we would apply this blindly, we could end up with more classes than needed and create confusion about the cohesion of those classes.

-Since we still want cohesion within the class, the following definition makes more sense
+Since we still want cohesion within the class, the following definition makes more sense:
 >*A class should only have one reason to change.*

 From this definition, we can infer that a responsibility is a reason to change.